 Where can we get tours and guides for our trip to Sagada?

 On your arrival in Sagada, head straight to Sagada Tourism Office and register.
-You need to pay a small amount of P50 for tourism and environmental fee.
+You need to pay a small amount of P50 for the tourism and environmental fee.
 Then, proceed to the office of Sagada Genuine Guides Association (SAGGAS) to book your tours.
 Always bring the receipt you receive after paying as you need to present them to enter attractions in Sagada.
 IMPORTANT: You are required to get a guide to visit attractions in Sagada.

 How do I move around Sagada?